ShuffleGate: Scalable Feature Optimization for Recommender Systems via Batch-wise Sensitivity Learning: Experiments

-\textbf{Model Settings.} All experiments use WideDeep \cite{widedeep} as the backbone with an embedding dimension of 8.
+\textbf{Backbone Settings.} As noted in \cite{ERASE}, the choice of backbone does not significantly influence the results.
+In this case, all experiments use WideDeep \cite{widedeep} as the backbone with an embedding dimension of 8.
+We also provide additional results using the DCN \cite{dcn} backbone in Appendix \ref{bb-study}.
 Optimization uses Adam (lr=0.001).
 We use an 8:1:1 split for training/validation/test and report averages over four runs to ensure stability.

-\textbf{ShuffleGate Configuration.} Adopting the \textbf{Budget-First strategy} (Sec. \ref{sec:implementation}), we tune $\alpha$ to induce sufficient polarization (approx. 50\% gates $<0.5$) and perform a \textbf{one-shot search} to truncate features/dimensions at various target ratios using the learned ranking.
+\textbf{ShuffleGate Configuration.} Adopting the Budget-First strategy (Sec. \ref{sec:implementation}), we tune $\alpha$ to induce sufficient polarization (approx. 50\% gates $<0.5$) and perform a one-shot search to truncate features or dimensions at various target ratios using the learned ranking.
 The specific $\alpha$ settings are: MovieLens-1M (0.1), AliCCP (0.001), Avazu (0.005), and Criteo (0.02).